lechuga2020/sistema_emebidos/README.md

 * service.py: Python program that runs the web service and executes the FIR filter algorithm.

-* Report: Document that explain better the details of the project.
+* Reporte_proyecto_Sergio-Aldo-Lechuga.docx: Document that explain better the details of the project.

-##Video test
+## Video test
 The following link sends to a video where it shows the operation of the project on a voice signal.

 https://vimeo.com/user119281215/review/437217015/e89110ca27